When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Our Overall Winner

 Drumroll, please.
 And the winner of our Basecamp vs Teamwork comparison is… Teamwork Projects.
 If your team needs full functionality in its project management tools, then Teamwork delivers, hands down.
-But Basecamp could be the best solution if your business is smaller and you don’t need all the bells and whistles (that’s what we decided for our needs anyways).
+But Basecamp could be the best solution for you if your business is smaller and you don’t need all the bells and whistles (that’s what we decided for our needs anyways).
 Read our Teamwork Projects review and Basecamp review for more detailed information about these powerful solutions.

 Winner: Teamwork Projects

 Basecamp and Teamwork are widely considered tops in the project management world, but there are many worthy adversaries on the market.
 Be sure to read our best project management reviews for other options.

 Any other project management tools you’d recommend?
 Let us know in the comments!